A Statistical Study of the Compressible Energy Cascade Rate in Solar Wind Turbulence: Parker Solar Probe Observations: Discussion and Conclusions

-Finally, we compared the compressible energy cascade calculated by using an isothermal and polytropic model based on previous theoretical works (\citet{A2017b,S2021}).
-From the figures mentioned above and, specially, Fig \ref{bineados}, we noticed that there is a clear trend of the polytropic cascade to be larger than the isothermal one.
-In particular, \citet{S2021} observed the same behavior at MHD scales despite using few events unlike our present statistical work.
-However, it is worth mentioning that the two compressible models (isothermal and polytropic) give essentially the same cascade rate due to the fact that the contribution of the Yaglom-like term $\varepsilon_{1C}$ tends to be dominate over $\varepsilon_{2C}$ in the inertial MHD range in both cases.
-In summary, our observational results support the idea that the compressible energy cascade rate increases at small heliocentric distance and at large values of compressibility or density fluctuation levels.
+In summary, our observational results support the idea that the \ADD{absolute value of the} compressible energy cascade rate increases at small heliocentric distance and at large values of compressibility or density fluctuation levels.
+Moreover, \ADD{the absolute value of} the compressible energy cascade rate increases at small distances, while the fraction of the compressible cascade rate to the incompressible cascade rate seems to decrease as we move away from the Sun.
+This is a direct consequence from the fact that density fluctuations (or compressibility) decrease as we increase the heliocentric distance.
 Nevertheless, there are some aspects of this work that require improvement.
 First, we found some discrepancies about the intrinsic relation between the heliocentric distances and the compressibility levels.
-In general, at smaller heliocentric distances, the compressibility and thus, density fluctuations tends to be larger.
-Therefore, some other process may be acting to suppress these fluctuation as we get closer to the Sun.
-Second, we only focus in the MHD scales.
+Previous observational results \citep{A2021} have found that at smaller heliocentric distances, the compressibility and density fluctuations tends to be larger.
+Therefore, some other process may be acting to suppress/increase fluctuations as we get closer to the Sun.
+Second, in the present work we only focus in the MHD scales.
 Recent exact relations could be used to estimate the transfer of energy as we reach the sub ion scales \citep{A2018,S2021,S2022}.
 In forthcoming works, further statistical investigation of these topics are going to be carried out using in situ data in more compressible environments (like the Earth's magnetosheath).